 Oxford Brookes University

-Favourite thing to do in science: learning new stuff and finding answers to my questions!
+Favourite thing to do in research: learning new stuff and finding answers to my questions!

 I am a researcher and a mother fascinated by babies development